Domains and Classifying Topoi: Open propositions and the dominance property

 In this case, we have

 The final identity holds since $f$ preserves the top element. \end{proof}

 The goal of this section is to show that, under a suitable quasi-coherence assumption, $\istsym\colon \I \to \pp$ makes $\I$ a \emph{dominance} in the sense of \citet{rosolini1986continuity}.
-It turns out that it suffices to require all (finitely generated) principle quotients of $\I$ to be quasi-coherent:
+In fact, at the end of this section we will provide an exact characterisation of the dominance property of $\I$ as a quasi-coherence principle.
+It turns out that it suffices to require all slices of $\I$ to be spatial:

-\begin{definition}[Stable quasi-coherence and stably affine] An $\I$-algebra $A$ is \emph{stably quasi-coherent}, if for any $n : \N$ and $a,b \colon n \to A$, the quotient $A/a=b$ is again quasi-coherent.
-An affine $X \cong \spec A$ is \emph{stably affine}, if $A$ is stably quasi-coherent. \end{definition}
+\begin{definition}[Stable spatiality and sobriety] An $\I$-algebra $A$ is \emph{stably spatial}, if for any $i:\I$, the slice $A/i$ is spatial.
+A sober space $X \cong \spec A$ is \emph{stably sober} if $A$ is stably spatial. \end{definition}

 \PrintAxiomSQCI

 As a first consequence, we show the following important lemma:

 \begin{lemma}[\AxiomSQCI] The interval $\I$ is \emph{conservative}: For any $i,j : \I$